 The political party most often associated with the adoption of general acts was the Democrats.
-The Jacksonian anti-corruption impulse, which sought to undermine special privileges and vested rights, fuelled the efforts of the Democrats to push for their adoption.
+The Jacksonian anticorruption impulse, which sought to undermine special privileges and vested rights, animated the efforts of the Democrats to push for their adoption.
 And indeed, at the time when the states finally did implement a general statute, 67 percent of the upper houses of their governments, and 57 percent of their lower houses, had Democratic majorities.
-Both houses had Democratic majorities 48 percent of the time.21 must therefore analyze the characteristics of the states' social and economic structure that may have contributed to the emergence of political factions friendly to general acts.
+Both houses had Democratic majorities 48 percent of the time.

-But the ultimate cause of the adoption of a general act, or the failure to adopt one, was not the relative influence of a political party, but the deeper economic and political forces that led to that political party's ascendance.
-In order to understand the adoption of general acts, we
+But the ultimate cause of the adoption of a general act, or the failure to adopt one, was not the relative influence of a political party, but the deeper

-21 These calculations were made from data presented in Dubin (2007).
+21. These calculations were made from data presented in Dubin (2007).
 The calculations were made for the period of the Second Party System (late 1820s until early 1850s).
 Legislators identified with parties allied with the Democrats, such as the Free Soil Party, were counted as Democrats in the calculations.